symfony/symfony-docs/service_container/expression_language.rst

                 ->args([expr("service('App\\\\Mail\\\\MailerConfiguration').getMailerMethod()")]);
         };

-Learn more about the :ref:`expression language syntax <expression-language-syntax>`.
+Learn more about the :doc:`expression language syntax </reference/formats/expression_language>`.

 In this context, you have access to 2 functions: